JasperFx/lamar/documentation/documentation/compilation/frames/index.md

 * Variables that can be derived from a method argument like `HttpContext.Request : HttpRequest`
 * The "now" convention shown here

+## GeneratedAssembly/Type/Method

+Getting a little deeper into the parts of the "frames" model, see this class diagram:

+<[img:content/images/GeneratedAssemblyModel.png;GeneratedAssembly Model]>

 For more information, see:

 <[TableOfContents]>